Summary:

 The Jews asked Muhammad the following 3 Questions from The Book of Denial (The Bible).

-Question 1 The Jews asked Muhammad about the "Spirit of God الروح القدس" in the context of the Book of Daniel (i.e. if Daniel دانيال was a prophet or not despite the fact that the Spirit of God showed him "Visions") However, Muhammad (and his Allah) didn't have any clue about the original question, and he thought it about "Human Spirit".
-Thus Muhammad gave a VAGUE answer: “The Spirit belongs to the domain of my Lord; and you were given only little knowledge.”
+Question 1 The Jews asked Muhammad about the "Spirit of God الروح القدس" in the context of the Book of Daniel (i.e. if Daniel دانيال was a prophet or not despite the fact that the Spirit of God showed him "Visions").
+A significant dispute arose when the Christians regarded Daniel as a prophet, as the Spirit of God had shown him visions, whereas the Jews did not.
+Consequently, the Jews believed that if Muhammad was truly a prophet of God, he would be able to resolve this disagreement.
+However, Muhammad (and his Allah) didn't have any clue about the original question, and he thought it about "Human Spirit".
+Thus Muhammad gave a very VAGUE answer: “The Spirit belongs to the domain of my Lord; and you were given only little knowledge (Quran 17:85).”

 Question 2 The Jews then asked Muhammad and his Allah about a story from the Book of Daniel (Bible), which was a dream involving a ram with two horns.
 Muhammad (and his Allah) mistakenly believed this was about Alexander the Great, who was also historically known as "the Two-Horned One."